martinyip220/MyBnb/README.md

 <img width="2000" alt="home page" src="https://i.imgur.com/myOyvIz.png">

-You can also view and create reviews for spots, as well as delete reviews made by the user.
+You can also view and create reviews for spots, as well as delete reviews made by the logged in user.